Interested-Deving-1896/kde-eco-website/content/blog/2024-05-29_introducing-ns4nh.md

 ## Software's Environmental Harm

 On [14 October 2025](https://learn.microsoft.com/en-us/lifecycle/faq/windows), the end of support for Windows 10 is [estimated](https://www.canalys.com/insights/end-of-windows-10-support-could-turn-240-million-pcs-into-e-waste) to make e-waste out of [240 million computers](https://www.reuters.com/technology/microsoft-ending-support-windows-10-could-send-240-mln-pcs-landfills-report-2023-12-21/) ineligible for the upgrade to Windows 11.
-When users have no control over the software they rely on, they are left at a security risk when support ends, unless they buy a new computer.
+Moreover, macOS support for Intel-based Apple computers&mdash;the last of which were sold in 2020&mdash;is [predicted](https://arstechnica.com/gadgets/2023/07/with-macos-sonoma-intel-macs-are-still-getting-fewer-updates-than-they-used-to/) to end, at the earliest, one year later in 2026, rendering even more millions upon millions of functioning devices obsolete.
+When users have no control over the software they rely on, they are left at a security risk when software support ends, unless they buy a new computer.

+(Consider, by comparison, that only in 2022 did Linux Torvalds even [suggest ending Linux kernel support](https://go.skimresources.com/?id=100098X1555750&isjs=1&jv=15.7.0&sref=https%3A%2F%2Farstechnica.com%2Fgadgets%2F2023%2F07%2Fwith-macos-sonoma-intel-macs-are-still-getting-fewer-updates-than-they-used-to%2F&url=https%3A%2F%2Fwww.phoronix.com%2Fnews%2FIntel-i486-Linux-Possible-Drop&xs=1&xtz=0&xuuid=dc213c369b934950c1883d6b27ad4206&xjsf=other_click__contextmenu%20%5B2%5D) for 1989's Intel 486 processors.
+That's 23 years of support!)

 Vendors frequently require buying a new device to support software updates.
 All too often, this is driven by economic imperatives rather than technological requirements.